lokesh632/ecommerce-website/README.md

 # Fashiontv - An ECommerce Website

-Anon is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+Fashiontv is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.

 ## Demo